 The Council has worked closely with its partners, both strategic and operational.
-The Council has two statutory partnership boards: the Safer Lewisham Partnership which works to protect the community from crime and help people feel safer; and the Health and Wellbeing Board which works to identify local health challenges and lead on the activity necessary to address them.
+The Council has two statutory partnership boards: the Safer Lewisham Partnership which works to protect the community from crime and disorder, anti-social behaviour and drug misuse and help people feel safer; and the Health and Wellbeing Board which works to promote greater partnership engagement across the various statutory and non-statutory agencies that contribute to health and social care outcomes locally.